Surrealist News 2020

 • Crack down on police who escalate situations.

 • End police brutality, such as choking, beating, and shooting innocent people.

 • Stop treating the American public as the other, and stop calling our cities battle zones.

 There's a long list of things we DO NOT want!
 Notice the last item is a tripple negative - "stop" negates, so it's negative, "lack" is negative, and "transparency" is good, so you have to negate it in your head to make sense of the statement.
 So start not doing what's not positive.
 Negative statements are confusing.
 So stop your lack of positivity, and let's take a look at a list of things that describe what we want.
 For those tracking double negatives, following is a list of positive changes we want:

-Freedom of Speech - we want equal protection under the law.
-At this point we'll take protection.
+Freedom of Speech - we want equal justice under the law.
 We want to put PROTECT back in To Protect and to Serve.

 We want community resources.
 The phrase "defund" police is a way to make a point.
 It means instead of giving the biggest slice of a city's budget to the police to uber bully, give a portion of that money to the communities.
 We want community youth programs, social services, park services, activities, all things that make neighborhoods safer.
 We also want community policing.
 The police contribute because they may also live there, walk the area on foot, on bicycles, or horses, and get to know people.
 This creates an atmosphere of trust to replace fear.